InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 }
 console.log(a()()());
 ```
-Actually , the arrow function does not have `this` , `this` in the above function only depends on the `this` of the first function outside that is not arrow function .
-In above case , `this` is default to `window` because calling a matches the first situation in the above codes 。 And , what `this` is bound to will not be changed by any code once `this` is bound to the context
+Actually , the arrow function does not have `this` , `this` in the above function only depends on the first function outside that is not arrow function .
+In above case , `this` is default to `window` because calling `a` matches the first situation in the above codes .
+And , what `this` is bound to will not be changed by any code once `this` is bound to the context